primaryobjects/storage-types/readme.md

-Storage Demo
+Storage Types
 =============

-StorageDemo is a Blazor Server application that demonstrates different types of data storage, including structured, semi-structured, and unstructured data.
+Storage Types is a Blazor Server application that demonstrates different types of data storage, including structured, semi-structured, and unstructured data.
 It uses SQLite for structured data and JSON for unstructured data.

 ## Features

 - Displays structured data from an SQLite database.
 - Renders unstructured data (images) from a JSON file.
 - Built with Blazor Server and Dockerized for easy deployment.